Sainte-Chapelle in Paris (stained glass windows)

 Itinerary for a Day Trip to Paris

-We wrote this itinerary for what we think is the perfect day trip itinerary for Paris.
+I wrote this itinerary for what we think is the perfect day trip itinerary for Paris.
 This itinerary works well if you have 12 hours to spend in Paris.
 (Although feel free to modify based on how much time you have!)

-We wrote this itinerary with the assumption that many travelers will arrive at the train station Gare du Nord.
+I wrote this itinerary with the assumption that many travelers will arrive at the train station Gare du Nord.
 Feel free to modify this itinerary to fit the logistics of your trip.
-We include the map below so you can easily plan out your day.
+I include the map below so you can easily plan out your day.
 If you’re arriving from Paris Charles de Gaulle Airport, you can catch a train to the city center or take a taxi and this itinerary will work just fine.

 9am: Basilique du Sacré Coeur de Montmartre